 Explore it on Goodreads or Amazon.

-Other books by this author include Full Dark House, The Water Room, Seventy-Seven Clocks,, White Corridor, The Victoria Vanishes, Bryant & May on the Loose, Bryant and May Off the Rails, London’s Glory: The Lost Cases of Bryant and May, The Memory of Blood, The Invisible Code
+Other books by this author which I have reviewed include Full Dark House, The Water Room, Seventy-Seven Clocks,, White Corridor, The Victoria Vanishes, Bryant & May on the Loose, Bryant and May Off the Rails, London’s Glory: The Lost Cases of Bryant and May, The Memory of Blood, The Invisible Code

 Fourth in the Bryant & May mystery series set in London and revolving around two past-retirement-age detectives with an alternative style.
 Events take off in October.